-- Complicated acute and chronic pancreatitis with special focus on endoscopy and use of minimal invasive techniques
+- Complicated acute and chronic pancreatitis with focus on use of minimally invasive techniques and supportive treatment

-- National and international cooperation with leading research groups.
+- National and international collaboration with other research groups.

-The establishment of Pancreatitis Centre East (PACE) is anticipated to strengthen treatment and research of benign pancreatic diseases at Zealand.
+The establishment of Pancreatitis Centre East (PACE) is anticipated to strengthen treatment and research on benign pancreatic diseases in Eastern Denmark.
 In addition, PACE will support and consolidate the national and international position of the Capital Region.
 It is expected that PACE will draw further attention to Hvidovre Hospital, promote and attract young scientists, research fellows, and nurses with special interests in health care of this complicated group of patients.
 Finally, PACE will facilitate and promote funding and support new initiatives and research programs.